OP-DSL/OPS/doc/devanapp.md

 * `laplace2d_mpiinline` : optimised implementation with MPI+OpenMP
 * `laplace2d_tiled`: optimised implementation with OpenMP that improves spatial and temporal locality

 ## Optimizations - general
+Try the following performance tuning options
+* `laplace2d_cuda`, `laplace2d_opencl` : you can set the `OPS_BLOCK_SIZE_X` and `OPS_BLOCK_SIZE_Y` runtime arguments to control thread block or work group sizes
+* `laplace2d_mpi_cuda`, `laplace2d_mpi_openacc` : add the `-gpudirect` runtime flag to enable GPU Direct communications

 ## Optimizations - tiling

+Tiling uses lazy execution: as parallel loops follow one another, they are not executed, but put in a queue, and only once some data needs to be returned to the user (e.g.  result of a reduction) do these loops have to be executed.

+With a chain of loops queued, OPS can analyse them together and come up with a tiled execution schedule.

+This works over MPI as well:  OPS extends the halo regions, and does one big halo exchange instead of several smaller ones.
+In the current `laplace2d` code, every stencil application loop is also doing a reduction, therefore only two loops are queued.
+Try modifying the code so the reduction only happens every 10 iterations !
+On A Xeon E5-2650, one can get a 2.5x speedup.

+The following versions can be executed with the tiling optimzations.

+* `laplace2d_tiled`, `laplace2d_mpi_tiled` : add the `OPS_TILING` runtime flag, and move `-OPSDIAGS=3` to see the cache blocking tiling at work.
+For some applications, such as this one, the initial guess gives too large tiles, try setting `OPS_CACHE_SIZE` to a lower value (in MB, for L3 size).
+Thread affinity control and using 1 process per socket isstrongly recommended.
+E.g. `OMP_NUM_THREADS=20 numactl--cpunodebind=0 ./laplace2dtiled -OPSDIAGS=3 OPS_TILING OPS_CACHE_SIZE=5`.
+Over MPI, you will have to set `OPS_TILING_MAX_DEPTH` to extend halo regions.

 ## Supported Paralleizations
 ## Code-generation Flags